JaquJaqu/sequence_tagging/README.md

 python download_model_embeddings.py options

-Following download options are possible: all            download all models and embeddings all_models     download all models all_embed      download all embeddings eval           download CoNLL 2003 evaluation script GermEval       download best model and embeddings for GermEval CONLL2003      download best model and embeddings for CoNLL 2003 ONB            download best model and embeddings for ONB LFT            download best model and embeddings for LFT
+Following download options are possible: all                 download all models and embeddings all_models          download all models all_embed           download all embeddings eval                download CoNLL 2003 evaluation script GermEval            download best model and embeddings for GermEval CONLL2003           download best model and embeddings for CONLL2003 ONB                 download best model and embeddings for ONB LFT                 download best model and embeddings for LFT ICAB-NER09-Italian  download best model and embeddings for ICAB-NER09-Italian

 ```